Lower Your Blood Pressure Naturally: Step 8

 Ceylon cinnamon is regarded as the most nutritious type of cinnamon for good health (including lower blood pressure):

-Indus Organics Ceylon Cinnamon – Amazon.com (recommended by mailing list member)
+Indus Organics Ceylon Cinnamon (Amazon.com) (recommended by a reader)

 For those of you on this webpage who haven’t bought the guide, here’s a wee introduction to the issues with sugar and blood pressure (with a few tips on how to get less sugar for lower blood pressure):